 In the mean time, several papers have been arguing that geometrical aspects should also be taken into account.
-For instance, on the ground that the vanilla VAE fails to apprehend data having a latent space with a specific geometry, several latent space modelings were proposed as a hypershere [65] where Von-Mises distributions are considered instead of Gaussian or as a Poincare disk [66], [67].
-Other works trying to introduce Riemannian geometry within the VAE framework proposed to model either the input data space [68], [69] or the latent space (or both) [70], [71], [72], [73] as Riemannian manifolds.
+For instance, on the ground that the vanilla VAE fails to apprehend data having a latent space with a specific geometry, several latent space modelings were proposed as a hypershere [64] where Von-Mises distributions are considered instead of Gaussians or as a Poincare disk [65], [66].
+Other works trying to introduce Riemannian geometry within the VAE framework proposed to model either the input data space [67], [68] or the latent space (or both) [69], [70], [71], [72] as Riemannian manifolds.
+The authors of [73] went further and bridged the gap with Sec.
+2.2.1 by combining MCMC sampling and Riemannian metric learning within the model.
+They indeed proposed to see the latent space as a Riemannian manifold and instead learn a parametrized Riemannian metric over this space.
+This idea of Riemannian metric learning is attractive since it allows modeling the latent space as desired and was recently re-used and combined with prior learning [74].